Gen081/Autonomous-Machine-Learning/README.md

-As soon as the the Chaos experiment has started running, I am able go to back to the Sock Shop UI on your web browser.
-As I navigate around the website, however I may notice some operations will fail.
+As soon as the the Chaos experiment has started running, I was able to go back to the Sock Shop UI of my web browser.
+As I navigate around the website, however I may notice some operations have slightly failed.

 ### PART SIX: Results and Interpretation.